neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

         **Fig. 23:**  Detected events.

-To have a new window with the isolated events, switch to the event editing mode by pressing **E** or by activating the corresponding button in the toolbar (Fig. 24).
-Clicking on the trace with the right mouse button will allow a menu to appear.
-Select "Extract selected events" from this menu to put the exemplary events into a new window.
+To view the isolated events in a new window, you have to switch to the event editing mode, either by pressing **E** or by activating the corresponding button in the toolbar (Fig. 24).
+When you now click on the trace with the right mouse button, a menu will show up.
+Select "Extract selected events" from this menu. this will put the exemplary EPSCs into a new window.

     .. figure:: images/eventbutton.png